geraldspreer/testrunner.vim/README.md

 Then, run `:Lazy sync` in Neovim.

 ## Configuration

-...
+- [ ] Add config option for `vsp` split size
+- [ ] Add option to configure commands for the test runners like `pytest -s -vvv`

 ## Contributing

 If you would like to contribute to this project, please fork the repository and make changes as you'd like.
-Pull requests are very welcome.
+Pull requests are welcome.